The Scatty Mum

 Can I make this recipe vegan?

-If you follow the recipe as I have made it, using Koko coconut yoghurt and dairy free butter than the naan breads will be vegan.
+If you use dairy free yoghurt and dairy free butter then the naan breads will be vegan.

 What if I don’t have any self raising flour?